Ranganathaswamy Temple, Srirangam: Legend

 The Vimanam doesn't move and Maha Vishnu Showers his blessings to Vibhishana and Dharmavarma in Srirangam.

 The Golden Vimanam of the temple which is said to be formed in Kshira Sagara and present even now in the temple.

 The temple and its artwork are a subject of numerous different Tamil legends covered in regional Puranic texts.
-Sriranga Mahathmiyam, for example, is one of the compilation of the temple mythology about its origins.
+Sriranga Mahatmyam, for example, is one of the compilations of the temple mythology about its origins.
 According to it, Brahma was performing austerities during the Samudra Manthana (churning of cosmic ocean), and Srirangam Vimanam emerged as a result.
-It remained in Satyaloka for ages, was brought to Ayodhya by king Ikshvaku.
-After Rama, an avatar of Vishnu, had killed the evil demon Ravana, he gave it to King Vibhishana who wanted to be with Rama.
-When Vibhishana passed through Tiruchi en route to Sri Lanka where he had become the king, the Srirangam Vimanam would not move from the island.
+It remained in Satyaloka for ages, and was brought to Ayodhya by king Ikshvaku.
+After Rama, an avatar of Vishnu, had killed the evil demon Ravana, he gave it to King Vibhishana, who wanted to be with Rama.
+When Vibhishana passed through Tiruchi en route to Sri Lanka, where he had become the king, the Srirangam Vimanam would not move from the island.
 So, he gave it to a local king called Dharmavarma, if the king consecrated the Vimanam to face the south cardinal direction eternally, blessing him and Lanka.
 Hence, it is that the deity (in a reclining posture) faces South, his body aligned to the east–west axis.

 As per another legend, Sanaka, the four child sages, came for a darshana of Ranganatha in Srirangam.
 They were stopped by Jaya and Vijaya, the guardians of Vaikuntha.
 In spite of their pleadings, they were refused entry.
 In anger, all four of them cursed the guardians in one voice and left.
 The guardians approached Vishnu and told him about the curse.
-Ranganatha said that he would not be able to revert the curse and gave them two options: be born as demons opposing Vishnu in three births or good human beings in the following seven births.
-Eager to be back with the Lord, The guardians accepted being demons and are believed to have taken the form of Hiranyaksha and Hiranyakasipu; Ravana and Kumbhakarna; and Sisupala and Dantavakra.
+Ranganatha said that he would not be able to reverse the curse and gave them two options: be born as demons opposing Vishnu in three births or good human beings in the following seven births.
+Eager to be back with the Lord, the guardians accepted being demons and are believed to have taken the form of Hiranyaksha and Hiranyakasipu; Ravana and Kumbhakarna; and Sisupala and Dantavakra.
 Vishnu assumed four avatars – Varaha, Narasimha, Rama, and Krishna, respectively – to kill the demons in each one of those births.

-The Mahabharata says that after Arjuna's marriage with Ulupi (the naga princess) he went to the various pilgrim centres in South India.
+The Mahabharata says that after Arjuna's marriage with Ulupi (the snake princess), he went to the various pilgrimage centres in South India.
 Arjuna is said to have visited this temple and offered prayers to Ranganatha.
-There is a mandapa called Arjuna mandapa in the temple.
+There is a mandapa (hall) called Arjuna Mandapa in the temple.